hyeryengs/command_line_gis_final/index.md

 ![Alt text](https://raw.githubusercontent.com/hyeryengs/command_line_gis_final/main/images/2.3%20rail%20accessibility%204.png)

-**4. School quality **
+**4. School quality**
-   - Using buffer and unary union, I counted the schools that are within the 1-mile boundary of the cannabis dispensary shops
+   - Using buffer and unary union, I counted the schools within the 1-mile boundary of the cannabis dispensary shops.
+I found that in SALEM and CUMBERLAND, there are no schools that are within the 1-mile boundary of the cannabis dispensary shops.
    - The lower the index, the better for students away from the opportunities to get exposed to cannabis

 ![alt text](https://raw.githubusercontent.com/hyeryengs/command_line_gis_final/main/images/2.4%20school%20quality%203.png)

    - For the web map, click [here](images/2.4%20school%20quality.html)

 **5. Commute time**